Where to Stay in Toronto First Time: 8 Best Areas

 See more:

-Overall, Downtown is the best area to stay in Toronto for first-time travelers due to its prime location.
-If you stay here, you will be located in the middle of everything, within walking distance to Toronto’s top sights, as well as many restaurants, bars, and shops.
+Overall, Downtown Toronto is the best area to stay in Toronto first-timers due to its prime location and excellent connections to public transportation.
+Staying here offers easy access to Toronto’s top sights, restaurants, bars, and shops.

 If you have managed to come to a final decision on exactly the where to stay in Toronto, then all that’s left is to start booking your perfect trip.
 I’m sure you will have a wonderful trip to Toronto, no matter where you choose to stay.